Demand: Factors influencing demand

-Innumerable factors and circumstances affect a consumer's willingness or to buy a good.
-Some of the common factors are:

-The price of the commodity: The basic demand relationship is between potential prices of a good and the quantities that would be purchased at those prices.
-Generally, the relationship is negative, meaning that an increase in price will induce a decrease in the quantity demanded.
+The factors that influence the decisions of household (individual consumers) to purchase a commodity are known as the determinants of demand.
+Some important determinants of demand are:

+The price of the commodity: Most important determinant of the demand for a commodity is the price of the commodity itself.
+Normally there is an inverse relationship between the price of the commodity and its quantity demanded.
+It implies that the lower the price of the commodity, the larger is the quantity demanded and the higher the price, the lesser is the quantity demanded.
 This negative relationship is embodied in the downward slope of the consumer demand curve.
-The assumption of a negative relationship is reasonable and intuitive.
-For example, if the price of a gallon of milk were to rise from $5 to a price of $15, that would be a big price increase.
-Such a significant price increase causes the consumer to demand less of that product at the price of $15 because not only is it more expensive, but the new price is very unreasonable for a gallon of milk.
+The assumption of an inverse relationship between price and demand is both reasonable and intuitive.
+For instance, if the price of a gallon of milk were to increase from $5 to $15, this significant price rise would render the commodity unaffordable for some consumers, thereby leading to a decrease in demand.

 Price of related goods: The principal related goods are complements and substitutes.
 A complement is a good that is used with the primary good.
 Examples include hotdogs and mustard, beer and pretzels, automobiles and gasoline.
 (Perfect complements behave as a single good.)
 If the price of the complement goes up, the quantity demanded of the other good goes down.

 Mathematically, the variable representing the price of the complementary good would have a negative coefficient in the demand function.
 For example, Qd = a - P - Pg where Q is the quantity of automobiles demanded, P is the price of automobiles and Pg is the price of gasoline.
 The other main category of related goods are substitutes.
 Substitutes are goods that can be used in place of the primary good.
 The mathematical relationship between the price of the substitute and the demand for the good in question is positive.
 If the price of the substitute goes down the demand for the good in question goes down.

-Personal Disposable Income: In most cases, the more disposable income (income after tax and receipt of benefits) a person has, the more likely that person is to buy.

-Tastes or preferences: The greater the desire to own a good the more likely one is to buy the good.
-There is a basic distinction between desire and demand.
-Desire is a measure of the willingness to buy a good based on its intrinsic qualities.
-Demand is the willingness and ability to put one's desires into effect.
-It is assumed that tastes and preferences are relatively constant.

-Consumer expectations about future prices, income and availability: If a consumer believes that the price of the good will be higher in the future, he/she is more likely to purchase the good now.
-If the consumer expects that his/her income will be higher in the future, the consumer may buy the good now.
-Availability (supply side) as well as predicted or expected availability also affects both price and demand.